 We understand people are feeling a lot of uncertainty and stress right now.
 It is crucial now, more than ever, to stay informed and work on your physical and mental health.
 Many of you are practicing social distancing and remaining home as much as possible.
 Getting creative and working with art, music, graphic design, dance etc. is a great way to break through that cabin fever and find creative ways to connect with others.
 Here are some fun things to do to avoid boredom while keeping yourselves and each other safe!

 1. Create a meme!
 We are all in need for some comic relief right now so creating and posting memes is sure to lighten the mood, a little.
-Get your friends to make them using FREE Adobe Spark and submitting their posts to the Spring Break Meme Challenge for the chance to win $100 Amazon Gift Card, A FREE YEAR OF ABODE, and an Insomnia Cookie Party Box!!!
+Get your friends to make them using FREE Adobe Spark and submitting their posts to the Study Break Meme Challenge for the chance to win $100 Amazon Gift Card, A FREE YEAR OF ADOBE, and an Insomnia Cookie Party Box!!!

-Spring Break Meme Challenge -
+Study Break Meme Challenge -

 5. Instead of tabling let students come to you via Instagram Story - use the Questions feature on Instagram story so students can ask you questions about Adobe.
 Or you can use the "yes/no" button to ask them questions so you can curate a workshop that is most appealing to your viewers.

 VIRTUAL WORKSHOPS!
 This is a great way to break up the day and interact with your peers while practicing social distancing.
 You can use outlets like YouTube Stream, Instagram Live, Google Hangouts OR use Adobe Connect (below) free for 90 days!
 Invite people to tune in to your workshop and ask them to fill out the online Attendance Form below.